Developer User Group 2014 Survey results

 Age

-Moving into the demographics for the group – the first one is age with the majority between 26 – 35.
+Moving into the group’s demographics—the first one is age, with the majority between 26–35.

 What is your level?

-The next item is the level, which shows a strong slant to the senior level.
+Next is the level, showing a strong skew toward the senior tier.

 What is your primary programming language?

-The third demographic which is vital for us in planning content is around primary development language and we have a GREAT mix of languages but the strongest community is c#.
+The third demographic—vital for planning content—is the primary development language.
+We have a great mix, but the strongest community is C#.

 - C#: 59%